heyxyz/hey/README.md

 ## 🌿 About Lenster

-Lenster is a decentralized and permissionless social media app built with [Lens Protocol](http://lens.xyz) 🌿
+Lenster is a cutting-edge social media application that leverages the power of [Lens Protocol](http://lens.xyz) 🌿 to create a decentralized and permissionless platform for users to interact, share, and engage with one another.
+With a focus on privacy, security, and user control, Lenster aims to revolutionize the social media landscape by providing a more transparent and equitable digital environment for its users.

 ## 📦 Environments